Heather May

 Diploma in Supervision with Soul (Re-Vision)

 I am a registered member of BACP, and as well as working in my established private practice, I have worked at Brighton Women's centre and for some years at Brighton & Hove LGBT Switchboard’s counselling service.
-I am a clinical supervisor for Mindout and for Cruse.
+I have been a clinical supervisor for Mindout and for Cruse.

 I have extensive experience of working with people who feel alienated and marginalised in our society including working with people who identify as LGBTQI .